... Coaching Shared Knowledge Dismiss

 During his three-year spell in charge of Bayern Munich, Guardiola occasionally used a similar system to allow Thomas Müller to operate in a free role behind the front three.
 When doing this, midfielder-cum-defender Javi Martínez would act as the team’s sweeper; the Basque’s assured passing and confidence on the ball meant he could move forward and combine with the midfield when required.
 Later in Guardiola’s Bayern tenure, Jérôme Boateng became adept at playing this role as well.

-With many managers de-emphasizing the importance of possession, back three-based formations have taken on new relevance for their counter-attacking potential.
+With many managers de-emphasizing the importance of possession, playing with back 3 formations have taken on new relevance for their counter-attacking potential.
 Wingbacks are able to quickly transition from defense to attack.

-Center-backs used to be powerful yet lumbering, but the modern defender is fast and agile.
+Center-backs used to be powerful yet slow, but the modern defender is fast and agile.
 Center-backs used to be only strong but the modern defender is fast and technically skillful.
 Modern athletic central defenders are able to cover ground in a way that wasn’t previously possible.
-That means they are much more capable of closing down any space that should appear behind a running forward winger of center forward.
+That means they are much more capable of closing down any space that should appear behind a running forward wide player of center forward.

-That’s not to say that a back three formation is invulnerable to coming unstuck out wide — that risk will always be there to some extent.
+That’s not to say that playing with back 3 is invulnerable to coming unstuck out wide — that risk will always be there to some extent.
 But the greater proliferation of specialist defensive midfielders also mitigates against this.
-Ever since Claude Makélélé’s transfer ushered in an era of a disappointment for Real Madrid and one of great success for Chelsea back in 2003, almost every top side has sought to have a midfielder dedicated to defensive duties within their ranks.
+Ever since Claude Makélélé’s transfer ushered in an era of a disappointment for Real Madrid and one of great success for Chelsea back in 2003, almost every top side has sought to have a defensive midfielder dedicated to defensive duties within their ranks.
 These specialists are masters of spotting danger and plugging gaps; in that regard, they are a wingback’s best friend.

 Conclusion